Gretsch G6134T-LTD Penguin Review

-Today we’re going to take a look at the beauty below, the Gretsch G6134T-LTD Limited Edition Penguin which was released in April, 2020 and limited to only 100 worldwide.
+Today we’re going to take a look at the beauty below, the Gretsch G6134T-LTD Penguin, in smoke grey/violet metallic.
+It was released in April, 2020 and limited to only 100 worldwide.
 And I’m proud to say I have one.

 I’ve been a Gretsch fan since I was a little kid.
 As I mentioned in a previous review I was introduced to The Beatles by my grandparents and while The Beatles haven’t directly influenced my sound as a musician and songwriter they had a massive influence on my choice of instruments and amplifiers.
 I’ve had Epiphones, Hofners and Rickenbackers, my Vox AC30 will always be my main amplifier and I always wanted a Gretsch.
 It just took me a while to get there.

 A Little History of Gretsch

 As a company Gretsch, which has been around since 1883, has had its highs and lows (including the dark days of the “Baldwin Era”).
 Despite famous artists like Eddie Cochran, Duane Eddy, George Harrison and, of course, Chet Atkins all being well known for their love of Gretsch guitars the company once seemed on the verge of being relegated to the 50s and 60s and almost forgotten.

 In the 80s Brian Setzer and George Harrison helped restore the company to prominence.
 Setzer famously for his use of, and love for, the classic Nashville 6120 model when The Stray Cats brought about a rockabilly revival and Harrison restored his old ’57 Duo Jet for his Cloud Nine comeback album.
 Then, when he formed the Traveling Wilburys, everyone in that supergroup was posing with a Gretsch.